The purchase procedure in France is extremely well regulated and much safer than most other jurisdictions.

 Surveys, or "expertises" are rarely carried out in France.
 Indeed, some owners can even be offended by the idea!

-If, as an English buyer this is just too alien for you, then there are individuals who will carry out a survey for you.
+If, as an overseas buyer, this is just too alien for you then there are individuals who will carry out a survey for you.

 Dossier de Diagnostic Technique